ezzarghili/recaptcha-go/README.md

 // proceed
 ```
 For specific options use the `VerifyWithOptions` method
-Availavle options for the v2 api are:
+Available options for the v2 api are:

 ```go
 	Hostname       string